• Menu

 A small but perfectly formed category that puts small, independent producers in the spotlight.
 A great platform for smaller brands to widen their reach and for the free from consumer to make a discovery!
 We are looking here for unique and high-value food items, typically made in smaller quantities, often hand-made or with an artisanal element, and from high-quality ingredients.

-Uniquely among the categories, and NEW for 2024, we do not require entries into this category to be available nationwide, thus recognising quality regional foods.
+Uniquely among the categories, we do not require entries into this category to be available nationwide, thus recognising quality regional foods.

 We have the capacity to recognise different sized companies here, with awards to: